 How Do You Respond?

-How do you respond when you are training and you are at the 7th rep of 10 in a seemingly impossibly set of squats deep to the bucket?
+How do you respond when you are at rep 6 of 10 in a seemingly impossibly set of deep squats to the bucket?

-How do you respond when you are outside running hill sprints in the blazing heat of the summer?
+How do you respond when you are gassed while running hill sprints in the blazing heat of the summer?

-How do you respond when someone tells you that you can’t do something?
+How do you respond when someone tells you they don’t believe in you and that you can’t do something?